 The Locks / Menasha

-The Menasha Lock was closed in late September of 2015 at the request of the Wisconsin DNR to comply with NR40 which makes it illegal to possess, transport, transfer, or introduce any invasive species in the state.
+The Menasha Lock was closed in late September of 2015 at the request of the Wisconsin DNR to prevent the spread of the invasive round goby.

 The mission of the Fox River Navigational System Authority (FRNSA) is to rehabilitate, repair, replace, operate, and maintain the navigational system.
 It is also a goal of the FRNSA to work with the latest science, experts, and representatives from the DNR to prevent the spread of aquatic invasive species (AIS) into the Lake Winnebago system.